 I sent some of these to my nephew a year ago when I made them for my son, and when I was talking to my sister about the new pieces I was making, she told me that the best extension to a set would be a parking lot.
 How right she was!
 Every boy I know who’s into cars loves to drive them and then line them up in neat rows.
 The parking lot can be any size you want.

-I made mine is 9 inches by 13 inches because that’s what the pieces I had left worked out for 9×12 would probably have been better because then it would work out more evening for the parking spaces.
+I made mine 9-inches by 13-inches because that’s what the pieces I had left worked out to be.
+9×12 would probably have been better because then it would work out more even for the parking spaces.
 The lines for the parking spaces are spaced 2 inches apart and 3 inches long.